BP Said to Approach Possible Buyers for North Sea Assets -- Update

-LONDON – BP PLC has approached potential buyers of its oil-and-gas production assets in the North Sea, people familiar with the matter said, around 50 years after the once-state-owned company helped pioneer deepwater extraction there.
+LONDON – BP PLC has approached potential buyers of its oil-and gas fields in the North Sea, people familiar with the matter said, a half-century after the company helped pioneer deepwater extraction there.

 Continue Reading Below

-The discussions are at an early stage, the people said, and the value of the assets isn't clear.

-"At the minute, there's been initial conversations," one of the people said.

-BP said it remained "committed to the U.K. North Sea, and any rumors to the contrary are simply false."
-The company said it was in the middle of a plan to ramp up its U.K. North Sea production to 200,000 barrels a day and pointed to important new developments there west of the Shetland Islands.
+BP said it remained "committed to the U.K. North Sea," which the British company sometimes calls its "heartland."
+The company said it planned to ramp up its U.K. North Sea production to 200,000 barrels a day and pointed to important new developments there west of the Shetland Islands.

+But the company has held discussions about selling the full range of its currently producing assets in the U.K. North Sea, people familiar with the matter said.
+The collection of oil-and-gas fields now produce the equivalent of about 150,000 barrels a day, with some nearing the end of their production lives.

+The potential buyers include private-equity firms, the people said, which in recent years have swooped in to buy North Sea fields, lower their costs and extract profit.

+The people said the talks were at an early stage, and it isn't clear yet which fields BP would ultimately be willing to part with, if any.

-"Our aim is to sustain a material business in the region for decades to come," BP said.
+"Our aim is to sustain a material business in the region for decades to come," said BP, which produces more oil and gas from the British North Sea than any other company.

 Continue Reading Below